protomock/dependency-binder/README.md

 # Dependency-Binder
-Helps with tdd in node when it comes to testing required modules
+Helps with tdd in node when it comes to testing required modules and creates an objectGraph shared amongst all modules.

 ## What does this solve?
 ### Implementation